MicrosoftDocs/win32/desktop-src/DirectShow/csource.md

 ---
-Description: 'The CSource class is a base class for implementing source filters.
+Description: The CSource class is a base class for implementing source filters.
 A filter derived from CSource contains one or more output pins derived from the CSourceStream class.
-Each output pin creates a worker thread that pushes media samples downstream.' ms.assetid: 'b8c95838-bd6e-41c5-b3ab-71ebb33136f0'
+Each output pin creates a worker thread that pushes media samples downstream. ms.assetid: b8c95838-bd6e-41c5-b3ab-71ebb33136f0
 title: CSource class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CSource class